aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-task-management/_index.md

 ```

 - **Parameters**:
   - `mailboxUri`: The endpoint URL of your Exchange server.
   - `username`, `password`, `domain`: Credentials for authentication.

 ### List All Tasks from Exchange Server

 #### Overview
 Retrieve all tasks stored in your Exchange mailbox using the initialized client.
+This is the core of the **list exchange tasks java** operation.

 ```java
 client.setTimezoneId("Central Europe Standard Time");